Source: rawpixel.com

 Depression, anxiety, and post-traumatic stress all take a tremendous toll on former service individuals.
 Over 10% of vets go through PTSD alone.
 Although the government allots billions to mental health services exclusively for American veterans, top-rated conventional therapies and affordable counseling don’t work all the time.
 To connect this breach, some groups, including those composed of counselors and other mental health professionals, have been considering a new type of therapy: fishing.

-You might think it doesn’t make sense at first, but learning some moves with that fishing rod sure has several health benefits.
+According to an expert with the connection of fishing and mental health, you might think it doesn’t make sense at first.
+Blearning some moves with that fishing rod sure has several health benefits.
 But despite this, can fishing really help alleviate PTSD?
 Are most people now aware of its effectiveness?
 To know the answers to these questions, we asked specialists in fishing-based therapy, including counselors who have had the opportunity to prescribe fishing to their veteran clients.
 These are some of the things that veterans could gain out of learning how to fish as a hobby.

 Great Physical Activity